kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(2\) The kind of landing surface used in the tests and appropriate approach and glide airspeeds.

-\(b\) For multiengine rotorcraft, information identifying each operating condition in which the fuel system independence prescribed in §27.953 is necessary for safety must be furnished, together with instructions for placing the fuel system in a configuration used to show compliance with that section.
+\(b\) For multiengine rotorcraft, information identifying each operating condition in which the fuel system independence prescribed in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.953   Fuel system independence.|§27.953]] is necessary for safety must be furnished, together with instructions for placing the fuel system in a configuration used to show compliance with that section.

-\(c\) For helicopters for which a V*NE* (power-off) is established under §27.1505(c), information must be furnished to explain the V*NE* (power-off) and the procedures for reducing airspeed to not more than the V*NE* (power-off) following failure of all engines.
+\(c\) For helicopters for which a V*NE* (power-off) is established under [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1505   Never-exceed speed.|§27.1505]](c), information must be furnished to explain the V*NE* (power-off) and the procedures for reducing airspeed to not more than the V*NE* (power-off) following failure of all engines.

-\(d\) For each rotorcraft showing compliance with §27.1353 (g)(2) or (g)(3), the operating procedures for disconnecting the battery from its charging source must be furnished.
+\(d\) For each rotorcraft showing compliance with [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1353   Storage battery design and installation.|§27.1353]] (g)(2) or (g)(3), the operating procedures for disconnecting the battery from its charging source must be furnished.

 \(e\) If the unusable fuel supply in any tank exceeds five percent of the tank capacity, or one gallon, whichever is greater, information must be furnished which indicates that when the fuel quantity indicator reads “zero” in level flight, any fuel remaining in the fuel tank cannot be used safely in flight.

 \(f\) Information on the total quantity of usable fuel for each fuel tank must be furnished.

-\(g\) The airspeeds and rotor speeds for minimum rate of descent and best glide angle as prescribed in §27.71 must be provided.
+\(g\) The airspeeds and rotor speeds for minimum rate of descent and best glide angle as prescribed in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.71   Autorotation performance.|§27.71]] must be provided.

 (Secs.
 313(a), 601, 603, 604, and 605 of the Federal Aviation Act of 1958 (49 U.S.C.
 1354(a), 1421, 1423, 1424, and 1425); and sec.
 6(c) of the Dept. of Transportation Act (49 U.S.C.
 1655(c)))